momentohq/client-sdk-javascript/CONTRIBUTING.md

 npm run integration-test-auth
 ```

-How do I get a session token?

-Visit the [preprod console](https://momento-console-preview.vercel.app/caches), once logged in,
-inspect the webpage, navigate to the `Storage` tab and and under `Local Storage`,
-copy your `momento_session_token` :tada:

 ### Limit the test concurrency

 By default, jest runs tests concurrently.
 Sometimes if you allow too many tests to run concurrently you